There are 14 national park service sites in Texas. None of these sites are shared with any other state.

 The historic site includes 24 historic buildings and more than 100 ruins.
 Five of these buildings were refurbished in late 19th century.
 Hence, visitors who come to the site will feel what it was like being on the site during the height of its development.
 Nearly 56,000 tourists visit the site each year.

 This national park is centered on the Guadalupe Mountains in El Paso, Texas.
-The Guadalupe Peak is the highest point in Texas and is therefore the main feature among this mountain range.
-This mountain has seen a tumultuous history and archaeologists have collected evidence that show people had lived around the caves in the area for more than 10,000 years ago.
+The Guadalupe Peak is the highest point in Texas and is, therefore, the main feature among this mountain range.
+This mountain has seen a tumultuous history and archaeologists have collected evidence that shows people had lived around the caves in the area for more than 10,000 years ago.
 These early settlers in the area were hunter-gatherers and also depended on the vegetation in the land to survive.

-There are several fauna species who live within the land of this national park including such as black bears, bobcats, elks, gray foxes, badges, mule deers, and cougars.
+There are several fauna species who live within the land of this national park including such as black bears, bobcats, elks, gray foxes, badges, mule deer, and cougars.
 Meanwhile, there are 3 ecosystems in the area of the mountain range.
-It encompasses deserts, canyon interiors and alpine uplands.
+It encompasses deserts, canyon interiors, and alpine uplands.

 Lake Meredith National Recreation Area